Jtoosh/chess/notes.md

 ### Phase 3 Notes

 - I had to figure out how the `.class` attribute works.
 My understanding now is that it only exists on Classes, and is a sort of static field that can be referenced.
 To get the class of an object, use `.getClass()`.
 To store/access a Class itself (I _**think**_), use the `Class<classname>` syntax.
 So `Class<T> genericClass` is a sort of static object of that class that can be passed around.

+STATUS 2.19 - Working on how to create, store, and use lambda handlers correctly.